Supun009/express-typescript-API/README.md

 ## 🧪 Testing

 This project uses Jest for running unit and integration tests.
-To run the test suite, use the following commands:
+To run the test suite, use the following command:

 ```bash
 npm run test
 ```

-this will run all tests together.
+This will run all tests together.

 ## 🤝 Contributing